tdoan/kang/README.md

 DESCRIPTION
 -----------

 This is a cross-platform GUI application.
 To run it you'll need Ruby (1.8.7, 1.9.2, 1.9.3, and 2.0.0 have been tested) and the gtk2 gem (tested through 1.2.2).
-Ruby 2.0 requires gtk >= 1.2.2.
+Ruby 2.0 requires gtk >= 1.2.5.

 ### SYNOPSIS:

-*  gem install kang (see INSTALL below)
+*  `gem install kang` (see INSTALL below)
 *  kang

 ### REQUIREMENTS: